vaadin/base-starter-connect/README.md

 On a backend side the changes are applied via the `fizzed-watcher-maven-plugin` that is automatically started via `npm start` or `npm run start:backend`.
 If you start the project via Maven, run  `./mvnw fizzed-watcher:run` (or `mvn fizzed-watcher:run`) to start the watcher.

+## OpenApi browser

+The project has the support for displaying the project's OpenApi spec via the browser task: run `npm run start:apibrowser` and open `http://localhost:8082` to check out the Vaadin Connect api available.

 ## Unit Tests

 To run backend unit tests, use `./mvnw test` or `mvn test`.